medilies/go-locate-em/readme.md

 There are several types of geographical objects that can be represented geospatial data formats.
 Here are some common examples:

--   Point: A single point in space, represented by a pair of coordinates.
+-   `Point`: A single point in space, represented by a pair of coordinates.
--   LineString: A sequence of points that form a continuous line.
+-   `LineString`: A sequence of points that form a continuous line.
--   Polygon: A closed shape defined by a sequence of points that form a boundary.
+-   `Polygon`: A closed shape defined by a sequence of points that form a boundary.
--   MultiPoint: A collection of points.
+-   `MultiPoint`: A collection of points.
--   MultiLineString: A collection of LineStrings.
+-   `MultiLineString`: A collection of LineStrings.
--   MultiPolygon: A collection of Polygons.
+-   `MultiPolygon`: A collection of Polygons.
--   GeometryCollection: A collection of points, lines, polygons, or other geometry types.
+-   `GeometryCollection`: A collection of points, lines, polygons, or other geometry types.
--   CircularString: A sequence of points that form a curve.
+-   `CircularString`: A sequence of points that form a curve.
--   CompoundCurve: A sequence of circular and/or straight line segments.
+-   `CompoundCurve`: A sequence of circular and/or straight line segments.
--   CurvePolygon: A polygon with a curved boundary, consisting of a Curve as the outer boundary and zero or more inner linear rings.
+-   `CurvePolygon`: A polygon with a curved boundary, consisting of a Curve as the outer boundary and zero or more inner linear rings.

+These types of geographic objects can be represented in different geospatial data formats such as `WKT`, `GeoJSON`, `Shapefile`, `GeoTIFF`, `KML`, and many others, which allow GIS (Geographic Information System) software to manipulate and analyze geographic data.

-A polygon can be composed of multiple closed shapes, as long as each individual shape is itself a valid polygon.
+> A polygon can be composed of multiple closed shapes, as long as each individual shape is itself a valid polygon.
 However, these shapes would be considered as separate polygons, rather than a single polygon.
 In WKT notation, each separate polygon would be enclosed in its own set of parentheses

 ## WKT